vanhungtran/atcddd/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Tutorial for R package atcddd
+# Tutorial for R package ‘atcddd’

 ## Lucas TRAN